Funding Local Causes

 National Crimebeat Awards

-Groups will be considered by the High Sheriffs’ Association panel.
-Winners will be announced at the National Crimebeat Awards evening, held in London, on Tuesday 19th March 2024.
+If succesful in being put forward to represent Hertfordshire, groups will be considered by the High Sheriffs’ Association panel.
+Winners will be announced at the National Crimebeat Awards evening, held in London, on Tuesday 18th March 2025.

 Time commitment for shortlisted groups

 If you are shortlisted for a High Sheriff Award you may be asked to receive a visit from some of the panel members to show them your work.
-This would be between November 2023 and January 2024.
-You will also be asked to provide some information about your organisation for the awards ceremony presentation, which normally includes a short written description, some images and video clips, which we will edit.
-You will be expected to attend an awards ceremony in March 2024, further details of which will be shared closer to the time.
+This would be between November 2024 and January 2025.
+You will also be asked to provide some information about your organisation for the awards ceremony presentation, which normally includes a short-written description, some images and video clips, which we will edit.
+You will be expected to attend an awards ceremony on Thursday 27th March 2025, further details of which will be shared closer to the time.

 Further information